 The use of math manipulatives is a fundamental instructional best practice.
-As a school principal, I knew I had an amazing teacher if I walked into his or her math classroom and students were utilizing math manipulatives to analyze, evaluate, and create in ways that would not be possible without these powerful hands-on, collaborative tools.
-Math manipulatives allow students to explore core math concepts in a visual and concrete form so that they will later be able to successfully apply their understanding abstractly.
+As a school principal, I knew I had an amazing teacher if I walked into their math classroom and students were utilizing math manipulatives to analyze, evaluate, and create in ways that would not be possible without these powerful, hands-on, collaborative tools.
+Math manipulatives allow students to explore core math concepts in a visual and concrete form so that they can later successfully apply their understanding abstractly.

 Math manipulatives have a place throughout instruction and the student learning process.
-For organizational purposes, I am referencing the Gradual Release Model (although a lot of wonderful instructional frameworks exist) and the recommendations below can easily be applied within your school’s/district’s preferred model.
-Here are some wonderful ideas for how to enhance your instruction and improve student learning.
+For organizational purposes, I am referencing the Gradual Release Model (although many wonderful instructional frameworks exist), and the recommendations below can easily be applied within your school or school district’s preferred model.
+Here are some wonderful ideas for enhancing your instruction and improving student learning.

 Direct Instruction: “I Do”

 During direct teach, the purpose and objectives are established, and the teacher models the concepts while performing a “think aloud.”
 Students are responsible for watching and listening.
-Students should not have access to any math manipulatives at this time as that could be a huge distraction.
-That said, this is a wonderful time for the teacher to utilize math manipulatives such as teacher demonstration kits and tools.
+Students should not have access to math manipulatives at this point, as that could be a huge distraction.
+However, this is a wonderful time for the teacher to utilize math manipulatives such as teacher demonstration kits and tools.

 Guided Instruction: “We Do”

 “We do” is frequently the area in which I have seen teachers struggle the most.
 While it may sound simple, this is pedagogical practice to master!
-This part of the instructional framework really has two components: “I do with your help” and then “You do, with my help.”
+This part of the instructional framework has two components: “I do with your help” and “You do with my help.”
 This is a very interactive, collaborative part of instruction.
-The teacher is constantly monitoring students’ understanding, informally assessing students’ mastery of the learning objective, and adjusting instruction with additional modeling, clarification, questioning, differentiation, and reteach be it individually or in small groups.
-Students are engaging with their peers and the teacher as they build their proficiency towards mastery of the specific learning objective.
-Math manipulatives should be in a variety of forms, the teacher should be using demonstration manipulatives, students should have manipulatives, and individual student boards are also likely to be highly impactful during this time as well!
+The teacher is constantly monitoring students’ understanding, informally assessing their mastery of the learning objective, and adjusting instruction with additional modeling, clarification, questioning, differentiation, and reteaching, individually or in small groups.

 Independent Practice: “You Do”

-Following guided instruction, it is the students’ turn to show what they have learned by practicing the new skill independently!
-The teacher is continually monitoring, evaluating students’ level of mastery, collecting data, analyzing, evaluating, and providing clarification and feedback.
-Students utilize manipulatives during this time based on their need.
-Students may not always be using the same manipulatives at the same time, or in the same way, and that is wonderful!
-This shows that students are processing the information independently, determining their needs, and helping to propel their level of mastery forward.
+Following guided instruction, the students can show what they have learned by practicing the new skill independently!
+The teacher continually monitors and evaluates the student’s level of mastery, collecting data, analyzing, evaluating, and providing clarification and feedback.
+Students utilize manipulatives during this time based on their needs.
+Students may not always be using the same manipulatives at the same time or in the same way, and that is wonderful!
+This shows that students are processing the information independently, determining their needs, and helping propel their mastery.

 Important Tips & Tricks

 - Clear Expectations: If presented incorrectly, math manipulatives can quickly create chaos within a classroom.
-Never hand students anything without clearly defining your expectations, what you should and conversely, what you should not see and hear.
+Never hand students anything without clearly defining your expectations, what you should and should not see and hear.

 - Organization: Students cannot learn in a mess, or successfully meet expectations, or be independent in a classroom that is not clearly organized for this purpose.
 Research has shown time and again, students learn best in an inviting learning environment, and this is only possible when the classroom is clean, organized, and structured.